Understanding USB-C

 USB4 Version 2.0

 As though the naming scheme so far wasn’t confusing enough, USB4 Version 2.0 was released in October 2022.
-The first products to support USB4 Version 2.0 are expected to be released in late 2023 or early 2024, but if you’ve read this far into this tutorial, you’re likely the sort of person who might enjoy some advance warning.
+As of this writing, there are no Macs which support USB4 version 2.0, but if you’ve read this far into this tutorial, you’re likely the sort of person who might enjoy some advance warning.

 What’s New